MetatransApps/Android_APK_QAStroopEffectTest/README.md

 # Overview

-This is the repository, which builds this Android game "Non Stop Balloons: Shooter for Kids and Adults", https://metatransapps.com/non-stop-balloons-shooter-for-kids-and-adults/ developed by Metatrans Apps.
+This is the repository, which builds this Android game "Stroop Effect Test: Challenge and Test your Brain", https://metatransapps.com/stroop-effect-test-challenge-and-test-your-brain/ developed by Metatrans Apps.

 # Build APK